 At the same Web site you will find copies of past and current issues of the "Agent Orange Review" newsletter and other items of interest.

-This fact sheet was prepared in August 2005 and does not include any subsequent developments.
+This fact sheet was prepared in late October 2003 and does not include any subsequent developments.